Information for Inventors and Product Creators

 A note on utility patents: In order for us to successfully license a concept to a manufacturer or retailer, it is essential (except in extremely rare cases) that the concept be proprietary in some way.
 This means that something about the function of your concept should be worthy of a utility patent.
 For more information on patents go to the United States Patent and Trademark Office site at www.uspto.gov.

 "But I already have a utility patent!"
 If you already have a patent, good for you!
-You should e-mail us and be sure to include the patent number so we can take a look.
+You should fill out the form at the bottom of this page and be sure to include the patent number in the appropriate section so we can take a look.
 We will respond and let you know what we think we might be able to do for you.
-Please note that we will not open any e-mail attachments from sources that we are not familiar with.

 "Okay, I did my homework and I believe that my concept is utility patentable.
 What now?"
 Send an e-mail to email@example.com or fill out the form below.
 You don't need to tell us the details of your concept, but please let us know the category i.e. "preschool music toy, outdoor electronic flying toy, etc..
 Please remember that you must have a functioning prototype!
 If it seems like something that we may be able to license to our customers, we'll contact you for further discussion.